liferay/liferay-docs/devGuide/en/chapters/08-mobile-sdk.markdown

 Finally, call `[bath invoke:&error]`, which returns an `NSArray` containing the results for each service call.
-Since there are three `deleteEntryWithEntryId` calls, the entry's array contains three objects.
+Since there are three `deleteEntryWithEntryId` calls, the `entries` array contains three objects.
 The order of the results matches the order of the service calls.

 If you want to make batch calls asynchronously, set the callback to the session.